RPG-Maker-Translation-Tools/rpgmtranslate/docs/docs/en/settings.md

 ## Row delete mode

-By default, to not mess everything up you can't delete the row using the button using the X button.
+By default, to not mess everything up you can't delete the row using the X button.
 You can configure that here.

-## Translation languages

-That's for machine translation.
-Right now it's global, but still, you can set the "from" and "to" languages for machine translation.

 ## Font

 Font selection is available, although it won't affect all the interface, only text in the textareas and settings themselves.

-Someday there'll be a separate font selector for UI font, but it'll bring compatibility issues, so that's for later.